 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.02% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Stem does not have a public transit system used by locals to get to and from work.
+Stem is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Stem is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.61% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Stem is somewhat higher than in the average US city of 21.84%: 26.61% of adults 25 and older in the town have at least a bachelor's degree.

 Stem is an extremely ethnically-diverse town.
 The people who call Stem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stem residents report their race to be White, followed by Black or African-American.
 Stem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.18% of the town’s residents.
 Important ancestries of people in Stem include English, German, Irish, Italian, and Scots-Irish.